 If you don’t have a tool, another option is to use two cotton swabs.
 Place them on the skin on either side of the blemish and gently apply pressure.
 Whether you use a cotton swab, a tool, or your hands, it’s important to remember that, if nothing easily come out, “do not keep trying,” Dr. Zeichner says and to “move on to the next one.”

 Whichever method you choose, Dr. Zeichner also recommends washing your face before doing anything.
+We recommend cleansing with a gentle acne-fighting water-based cleanser like the Inward Agas ACue Cleansing Foam.
 We also suggest applying a warm, damp (and clean!) washcloth or towel on the area beforehand to loosen pores.

 He adds that you should consider the time of day that you’re performing them also.
 “The worst time to perform extractions is right before you go to sleep,” he says.
 “Often times you are tired and are not doing as good of a job as you would do earlier in the day.
 Also, you cannot assume that if you pick your face at night that it will be perfect in the morning.
 Extractions may leave your face red and scabbed even the next day.”